alexander-irbis/finshir/README.md

                                              modify test intensity [default: 30secs]
         --write-timeout <TIME-SPAN>          If a timeout is reached and a data portion wasn't sent, the program will retry the operation later [default: 10secs]
+        --xml-report <FILENAME>              A file to which an XML report (also called a "total summary") will be generated before exiting

 By default, Finshir generates 100 empty spaces as data portions.
 If you want to override this behaviour, consider using the `--portions-file` option.

+After test execution, you always receive a report (statistics about connections, transmissions, etc).
+If none of `--xml- report`, `--text-report`, `--json-report` is specified, your terminal will be used.

 For more information see <https://github.com/Gymmasssorla/finshir>.
 ```